zerosonesfun/Surfle/README.md

 # Surfle
-A Chromium Webring browser extension.
+A Chromium Webring browser extension that lets you effortlessly discover websites using the left and right arrow keys on your keyboard.

 ![Surfle Logo](https://raw.githubusercontent.com/zerosonesfun/surfle/refs/heads/main/surfle-200.png)